Distribution-Protocol/ERCProtocolDraft/README.md

     /**
      * @dev The creator who holds a primary token can set a distribution that enables others
-     * to mint copies given that they fulfil the given conditions *
+     * to mint copies given that they fulfil the given rules *
      * @param distribution the basic states of the sub-token to be minted
-     * @param initData the data to be input into the validator contract for setup the conditions
+     * @param initData the data to be input into the validator contract for setup the rules
      *
      * @return distHash Returns the hash of the distribution conifiguration */